Life – Terror. Ecstasy. Fight. Denial. Flight. Failure. PAIN. Forgiveness. Reconciliation. Hope. Love. Peace – Death

 Now, supply chain snarls, sky-high consumer demand for goods and worker shortages that are limiting production and lifting wages have pushed up the costs of everyday basics, like food and utilities but also everything else that we have been ‘sold’ within the great capitalism [dream] experiment of the 21st century, furniture, cars, housing and, more or less, everything else you can think of.
 It’s hard to see when the turmoil might end.

-Once everything was back to normal, the intention was always that interest rates would be raised again.
-But the return to normal never arrived.
-Instead, rates remained close to zero for the next decade, and were then cut again, all the way down to 0.1pc in the UK, to cope with the Covid-19 pandemic.
+Once everything was back to normal, [when?] the intention was always that interest rates would be dropped again.
+But the return to ‘normal‘ has never arrived.
+We are paying a price for rates that remained close to zero for the previous decade, and were then cut again, all the way down to 0.1pc in the UK, to cope with the Covid-19 pandemic.
 In some countries, such as Sweden and Switzerland, and the eurozone, rates even went below zero.
+Economic decisions made 14 years ago that disguised the true state of the economy, that we then paid a high price for.

 In a through-the-looking-glass financial twist, you actually had to pay the bank to look after your money for you.
 Nothing like that had ever happened in financial history before.

-But the price increases have been felt unevenly.
+The price increases have been felt unevenly.
 Some of the most extreme gains have come in categories where millennials and their younger counterparts are more likely to spend money than older generations.
-Current energy prices, something that policymakers can do little to control, are up nearly 200 [in the UK] percent this year.
+Current energy prices, something that policymakers can do little to control, are up 200-250% [in the UK].

-Younger people also tend to be renters, leaving them more exposed to rising rents than older generations, who are more likely to be homeowners.
-They often buy used cars, meaning they have borne the brunt of used-vehicle prices that are up 26 percent over the past year.
+Younger people also tend to be renters, [they cannot afford to buy] leaving them more exposed to rising rents than older generations, who are more likely to be homeowners.
+They often buy used cars, meaning they have borne the brunt of rising used-vehicle prices that are up 26 percent over the past year.
 (Baby boomers are more likely to buy new cars, which have gone up in price but not as much.)
 And while people of all ages are being affected by higher food prices, young adults tend to dedicate more of their money to restaurant meals and other, recreational activities.

 Many young adults have also saved money and paid down student loans during the pandemic, when they were stuck at home and, in some [a few] cases, receiving government relief.
 That may have put them in a better financial position to handle higher prices, at least for a while.
 But not everyone is able to navigate the moment easily.

-UK Inflation of 11% is massively impacting on food bills, however, food has risen more than 17%?
-5% higher than inflation?
+UK Food Inflation of 25+% is massively impacting food bills, food prices have risen more than 20% on average.
+Higher than ‘gross’ inflation?
 Apart from what is blatant exploitation by stores capitalising, unfairly, on a difficult situation, this is impacting on everybody’s ability to spend money elsewhere.

 Even within generations, rising prices don’t hit everyone the same way.
 Young parents dedicate far more of their monthly budgets to food than people without children, and more than older parents, who tend to be more stable financially.

-The catch 22 is that if people begin to expect a faster pace of inflation, workers will need higher pay to cover it — and employers will raise prices further to pay for those raises.
-That could set prices and wages on an upward spiral, making a short inflationary burst last even longer.
+The catch 22 is that if people have a faster pace of inflation, workers need higher pay to cover it — and employers will raise prices further to pay for those raises.
+Prices and wages on an upward spiral, making a short inflationary burst last even longer.

 People who lived through the Great Inflation tend to expect inflation to be higher in the future more than younger generations, surveys show.
 But price outlooks among those younger than 40 are beginning to climb.
 Overall confidence in the economy among younger people — who are usually the most optimistic age group — is wavering.
 It’s a big change for them, since inflation had been on a downdrift since the 1980s.

 Well before millennials even came along, we’d been going through this period of declining interest rates, declining inflation, declining expectations.
-Now that has been upended — at least temporarily, and maybe for a while.
+Now that has been upended — at least temporarily, and maybe for a while yet.

 Ultra cheap money created a bitter generational divide as soaring house prices made it impossible for younger people to get on the property ladder; it created legions of zombie companies that were kept barely alive on easy credit; it encouraged feckless spending by governments that thought the bills would never fall due; it created an explosion of debt and fuelled asset-price bubbles; and it destroyed the incentive to save.

-True, free money might have helped rescue the economy in the wake of the financial crisis of 2008 and 2009.
-But one day interest rates will have to get back to normal – and now is the moment.
+‘Free’ money might have helped rescue the economy in the wake of the financial crisis of 2008 and 2009.
+But one day interest rates had to get back to being realistic [normal] – and now is the moment.

 “By any historical measure, interest rates have been exceptionally low for the last 14 years,” says Nicholas Crafts, emeritus professor at Warwick University and an expert in British economic history.
 “Even in the [worldwide depression of the] 1930s they did not go below 2pc, and even that was only for a few years.
 And yet, over that time, growth and productivity and investment have also been very weak.”